This page contains affiliate links, meaning we get a commission if you decide to make a purchase through our links, at no cost to you.

-The design is different to most others, while the pink text for his name and team (Astros) help the card to stand out from the crowd.
+The design is different from most others, while the pink text for his name and team (Astros) helps the card to stand out from the crowd.

 Once again, the set is often disregarded in favor of others with more star power.